 Health Unit Coordinators (HUC) Day on August 23, reminds us of the important teamwork taking place in medical facilities.
 That’s why health unit coordinators are so vital and indispensable.
 They support the medical staff by performing a variety of roles — from checking in patients to preparing birth certificates.
 Without health unit coordinators, hospitals would be unable to navigate the procedural requirements of even the most basic health care tasks.

 Hospitals and other health care centers are massive organizations that rely on hundreds of doctors, nurses, techs, maintenance people, facilities coordinators and administrative staffs to work together efficiently so that the hospital functions like a well-oiled machine.
 On Health Unit Coordinators Day, remember these hard-working folks helping to keep our health needs and inforrmation on track.

-Health Unit Coordinators Day - History
+Health Unit Coordinators Day timeline

 Let's make it a full week!

 The National Association of Health Unit Coordinators decided to expand Health Unit Coordinators Day to a full week of recognition (August 23-29.)

 - August 23, 1980